senisinsane/Forex-REST-API/README.md

 ## Task 2: Forex API (forex_api.py)
 ### Setup
-Subtask 1: Implementing the Flask API
+Subtask 1: Implementing the Flask API.
 Change to the Task2_SubTask1/api/ directory.

 Run the following command to start the Flask app: